-Any boilers or gas appliances will be serviced by the landlord/s on an annual basis to ensure safe and efficient service.
+Any boilers or gas appliances will be serviced on an annual basis to ensure safe and efficient service.

 Emergencies

 Red Balloon Cambridge holds and annually updates a business continuity plan (available on request).
 This provides a risk assessment 'level' for identified emergencies, appropriate action to minimise the risk and action to take should the emergency occur.